KalChe/NFMA/Readme.md

 # Neural Fields Meet Attention

 This project examines how attention mechanisms relate to neural field optimization.
-The paper shows that a transformer with relative positional information and coordinate normalization preserves affine structure when it is used as a set to function operator.
-It also shows that linear attention produces exact negative gradients for sinusoidal fields and that softmax attention converges to the same result at high temperature.
+The paper shows that a transformer with relative positional information and coordinate normalization preserves affine structure when used as a set-to-function operator.
+It also indicates that linear attention produces exact negative gradient descent steps for sinusoidal neural fields and that softmax attention converges to the same result as the temperature $\tau$ approaches infinity.

 ## Setup